saeidscorp/openshift-wildfly-cartridge/README.md

 You should be able to modify the code in the /src directory of the git repository, and do a git add, git commit, and git push and have it deployed as ROOT.war.
 You can also remove the pom.xml and /src directories and place a war file in the deployments directory and they should deploy like they do on JBoss AS 7

-### Create a new WildFly 9 app
+### Create a new WildFly 10 app

-The following command can be used to create a new WildFly 9 app using the OpenShift [command line tools](https://www.openshift.com/get-started):
+The following command can be used to create a new WildFly 10 app using the OpenShift [command line tools](https://www.openshift.com/get-started):

-	rhc app create wildfly -s https://raw.githubusercontent.com/openshift-cartridges/openshift-wildfly-cartridge/wildfly-9/metadata/manifest.yml
+	rhc app create wildfly -s https://raw.githubusercontent.com/openshift-cartridges/openshift-wildfly-cartridge/wildfly-10/metadata/manifest.yml

 It will take a few minutes to build, so be patient.

 We recommend to create a scalable application since the WildFly cartridge might consume more storage on free plans.
 With a scalable application, any additional cartridges, such as a database cartridge, will be installed on separate gears.

-**NOTE:** It will soon be possible to create a WildFly 9 app using the OpenShift Web Console as well.
-Stay tuned for that.

-### Create a new WildFly 9 app based on an existing app

-If you already have an existing WildFly 9 OpenShift application, you can create a new WildFly 9 app based on the existing one using the RHC --from-app command.
-First, make sure you have the latest version of the OpenShift command line tools:

-    gem update rhc

-Then, create your new WildFly app:

-    rhc app create <NEW_WILDFLY_APP> --from-app <OLD_WILDFLY_APP>

-This creates an application that's a clone of your existing one (i.e., same gear size, scaling configuration, environment variables, git repository, etc.).
-This means that your new WildFly 9 application will have the same configuration and deployment(s) as your existing application.

-Because the --from-app command relies on an application snapshot, it will take some time to complete (be patient!).

 ### JBoss CLI